catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

   }
 });
    ```
-Name this file "80-shutdown-rules" (the number is not important but the filename must end with "rules").
+Any other _rules_ file created in this directory is removed upon reboot.
 The USER (elephant) here must be a member of the
 "operator" group in /etc/group.